michalkrupa/pathfinding/README.md

 - Extend package to support Z-axis coordinates

 #### Notes
-While k-10 constraints are used for implementation, additional handling has been added to support datasets that do not meet minimum neighbor requiremebts
+While k-10 constraints are used for implementation, additional handling has been added to support datasets that do not meet the minimum neighbor requirement